crheller/eLife2024_Task/README.md

 ## Download data
 * Navigate to our [dataset](https://datadryad.org/stash/dataset/doi:10.5061/dryad.z08kprrp4) which is hosted on Dryad.

-* Click the dropdown "version files" button in the upper right corder
+* Click the dropdown "version files" button in the upper right corner of the page

 * Click on `elife2024.zip` to download the data